-- Windows: Navigate to the <Extracted Driver Patch File Temporary Location>\windows folder and perform the following actions: - Copy the JDBCConfig.jar and JDBCShim.jar files to <IdentityManager installation>\NDS\lib or <IdentityManager installation>\RemoteLoader\<architecture>\lib folder. - Copy the JDBCUtil.jar file to <IdentityManager installation>\DirXMLUtilities\jdbc\util folder. - 2 (Conditional) If the driver is running locally, start the Identity Vault and the driver instance.

-For example, open a command prompt on Linux and run ndsmanage startall

-3 (Conditional) If the driver is running with a Remote Loader, start the Remote Loader and the driver instance.
+- Windows: Navigate to the <Extracted Driver Patch File Temporary Location>\windows folder and copy the JDBCDriverShim.jar file to <IdentityManager installation>\RemoteLoader\lib folder. - 5 (Conditional) If the driver is running locally, start the Identity Vault and the driver instance.
+For example, open a command prompt on Linux and run ndsmanage startall - 6 (Conditional) If the driver is running with a Remote Loader, start the Remote Loader and the driver instance.